DanielSchwager/COMPPX.H2101/README.md

 ## 1. step

-<a href="https://finance.yahoo.com/quote/AAPL/history/" target="_blank">Yahoo Finance (Apple)</a>

-Download historical price data with the help of Yahoo finance.
+Download historical price data with the help of Yahoo finance.<a href="https://finance.yahoo.com/quote/AAPL/history/" target="_blank">Yahoo Finance (Apple)</a>
 ![Yahoo Image](content/yahoo.png)

 1. Search in the search box for a stock or cryptocurrency you want to use to generate audio.